 Ralph Waldo was correct when he said “imitation is suicide.”
-It is true that by either imitating a false-self is suicide of the true-self or imitating the Truth is suicide of the false-self.
+It is true that imitating a false-self is suicide of the true-self and imitating the Truth is suicide of the false-self.

-When it comes to understanding imitating of the Truth, one usually cannot go much deeper than Søren Kierkegaard unless one went straight to The Bible and read the person who called himself The Way, The Truth and The Life.
-In all my years of living, I have come to the conclusion that very few people who say they believe or do not believe The Bible have actually read it.
-Perhaps, this is why the Christian industrial complex has risen to power and aligned itself with privilege rather than commit to sacrifice, service and poverty.
+When it comes to understanding what imitating the Truth means, one usually cannot go much deeper than Søren Kierkegaard.
+Unless, of course, one went straight to The Bible and read the person who called himself The Way, The Truth and The Life.
+While I find very few who have read Søren Kierkegaard, I have come to the conclusion that very few people, who say they believe or do not believe The Bible, have actually read The Bible.
+Perhaps, this is the main reason why the Christian industrial complex has risen to power and aligned itself with privilege rather than commit to sacrifice, service and poverty.

-But imitation of the Truth is our only chance to shed the false-self by remembering who we are and nourish the true-self by living how we are naturally designed to be healthy, whole, holy and human.
+Clearly, it impossible to imitate the Truth when you have no knowledge of the Truth.
+Even more so, there is no chance to shed the false-self if we have no Truth to remember who we are and no Truth to nourish the true-self by living how we are naturally designed in Truth to be healthy, whole, holy, human beings.

 “Imitation, the imitation of Christ, is really the point from which the human race shrinks.
 The main difficulty lies here; here is where it is really decided whether or not one is willing to accept Christianity.
 If there is emphasis on this point, the stronger the emphasis the fewer the Christians.
 If there is a scaling down at this point (so that Christianity becomes, intellectually, a doctrine), more people enter into Christianity.
 If it is abolished completely (so that Christianity becomes, existentially, [XII 457] as easy as mythology and poetry and imitation an exaggeration, a ludicrous exaggeration), then Christianity spreads to such a degree that Christendom and the world are almost indistinguishable, or all become Christians; Christianity has completely conquered—that is, it is abolished!